Argent77/A7-ImprovedArcher/A7#ImprovedArcher/readme/readme.txt

 - -1 CON penalty.
 - May not wear any metal armor.
 - May only become Proficient (one slot) with melee weapons.

+Fighter kit: Marksman
+This kit provides the same characteristics as the Archer kit with the following restrictions:
+- Create Blessed Ammunition ability not available.
+- Set Missile Trap HLA not available.
+- May become Specialized (two slots) with melee weapons.
+- May only allocate one slot in any fighting style.

+Paladin kit: Bow Knight
+This kit provides the same characteristics as the Archer kit with the following restrictions:
+- Explosive Shot ability not available.
+- Set Missile Trap HLA not available.
+- No bonus proficiencies for Darts.
+- May only become Proficient (one slot) with melee weapons.
+- May only allocate one slot in any fighting style.

+Thief kit: Sharpshooter
+This kit provides the same characteristics as the Archer kit with the following restrictions:
+- +1 bonus to hit and damage with missile weapons as well as AC vs. missile weapons only every 8 levels.
+- Create Blessed Ammunition ability not available.
+- Sure Shot HLA not available.
+- May only distribute 15 skill points per level among thieving skills.
+- May not use Backstab ability.

 Longbow Descriptions